gregorias/findata-fetcher/DEV.md

 ## Updating dependencies

-To update dependencies, run

-To update dependencies, run
+To update locked dependencies, run

 ```shell
 poetry update
 ```

+From time to time, check if the major versions of dependencies in `pyproject.toml` need updating.

 ## Testing